-Railroad Crossing Warning Signs.
-Many railroad crossings have signs or signals to warn you that a train is near.
+SIGNS warn you that a train may be near.
 Never try to beat a train across the tracks.
 Never start to cross railroad tracks if you will have to stop on the tracks because there isn't room for your vehicle on the far side.
 It is wise not to shift gears when crossing railroad tracks, just in case your vehicle might stall.
-Remember... trains are large and may be moving faster than they seem.
+Remember that trains are large, heavy and may be moving faster than they seem.